Vaishali Patel has been teaching Gujarati language and culture to adults and children since 2002.

 Gargi learned Gujarati from Vaishaliben herself when she was young in the local temple.
 Ever since she has been in love with the language!
 She enjoys reading spiritual books, cooking vegan recipes and garba.
 She also works as an ad-tech strategist.

 Raised in Mumbai in a big Kutchi joint family, and being the first grandchild, Krupa was infused with a deep understanding and appreciation for her roots.
-Krupa is also a fashion designer and a vegetarian food blogger.
+Krupa is also a fashion designer and a vegetarian food blogger and recently a new mom.

-Staying conntected to Hindi and Gujarati tradition plays a major role in Suhangi's daily life, being African-born, Indian-raised, and Canadian-living.
-She loves garba, Navratri, evening aarti, sweet dishes, family phone calls, new clothes, Gujarati new year, Diwali and of course fireworks!
+Staying conntected to Hindi and Gujarati tradition plays a major role in her daily life, being African-born, Indian-raised, and Canadian-living.
+She loves garba, Navratri, evening aarti, sweet dishes, family phone calls, new clothes, Gujarati new year, Diwali and fireworks!

 A scientist by profession, Riddhi was born and raised in Gujarat, India, moving to the US in 2011.
 Becoming a parent opened her eyes to the importance of preserving her native culture.
-Now she helps other parents realize the same vision by bringing her talents to teaching language and culture with Sanskar.
+Now, she helps other parents realize the same vision by bringing her talents to teaching with us.

 Meghana grew up in Mumbai speaking Hindi.
 Now, a doctor by trade, she lives in the United States, knows Bhartnathyam and is also learning Hindustani classical singing and sharing her love for language and culture with Sanskar Teaching.

-My love for Gujarati started with learning the names of foods and spices in Gujarati.
-I was so excited to practice, I would spend all day in the kitchen with my mom.
-I have always made an active effort to incorporate our beautiful language & traditions into my life.
-My academic successes and pursuance of a career in medicine was just as important as understanding who I am, and where my family comes from.
+Her love for Gujarati started with learning names of foods and spices in Gujarati.
+She makes an active effort to incorporate our beautiful language & traditions into her life.
+Academic success and pursuit of a career in medicine was just as important as understanding who she is, and where her family comes from.

-Born and raised in Baroda, Gujarat, Lipi grew up speaking Gujarati alongside Hindi and Marathi.
-This led her to a career fusing her design study to her interest in the Gujarati language, and written script.
-By day, she draws and develops fonts for Gujarati, and other scripts.
-Now she hopes to go one step further sharing love of her native tongue, and it’s letters, with young minds directly so they don’t miss out!
+Born and raised in Baroda, Lipi grew up speaking Gujarati alongside Hindi and Marathi.
+This led her to a career fusing her design study with interest in Gujarati language, and written script.
+She hopes to further share love of her native tongue, and its letters, with young minds directly so they don’t miss out!